 The Council elects a president and a vice president from the representatives who compose it.
 The Council also selects its executive director.

-The president and vice president of the Accrediting Council and the Executive Director compose the Executive Committee.
+The president and vice president of the Accrediting Council, the chair and vice chair of the Accrediting Committee, and the executive director compose the Executive Committee.
 This committee assists the Executive Director and the Council president in responding to questions and in providing guidance and recommendations for decisions the president may have to make before the next full Council meeting.

 The Appeals Board, appointed each year by the president, hears appeals from schools and departments regarding accreditation decisions made by the Council.